rondevera/twig/README.md

     # Switch to the parent branch of any other branch:
     $ twig checkout-parent -b other-branch-2
     Switched to branch 'other-branch-1'

+You can use this with `twig checkout-child` to traverse your tree of branches.

 twig diff